 Of these four concrete manifestations of racism – implicit bias, microaggressions, colorism, cultural appropriation – which ones support the Wellman definition?

-The first three most definitely do; colorism by definition overlaps and few negative implicit biases or microaggressions target white people.
-And while anyone can take from other cultures, white people overwhelmingly seem to be the perpetuators.
-And white people are the ones who have the power to mainstream culturally appropriation, as a certain sports teams perpetually remind us.
+And while anyone can take from other cultures, white people overwhelmingly seem to be the perpetrators.
+And white people are the ones who have the power to mainstream culturally appropriation, as certain sports teams perpetually remind us.

-So you can deny the Wellman definition, but doing so means ignoring volumes of evidence.
+So you can deny the Wellman definition, but doing so means ignoring volumes of evidence, evidence that makes the concept of reverse racism an impossibility.
+‘Reverse Racism’ Is a Giant Lie‘ makes the case here:

 Step 9: Immerse Yourself in Racial Identities